 Another positive aspect of contingency management is that it’s versatile.
 It can be used to encourage clients to avoid drugs or alcohol as well as to show up for their scheduled appointments, participate in group therapy, or demonstrate healthy living activities like participation in yoga or physical fitness training.

-When Is Contingency Management Most Beneficial in the Treatment of Substance Addiction?
+When Is Contingency Management Most Beneficial?

 It’s unclear if contingency management can help anyone with addiction.
 For example, there is evidence that this type of treatment may not provide a demonstrable benefit for individuals with a dual diagnosis in association with relapse; however, there has been evidence that dual diagnosis clients show up to therapy 50 percent more often when participating in a contingency management plan.